Doctor’s Note: Your Essential Guide to Rosacea and More

 Apply a Cool Compress: Place a cool, damp cloth on your face for 5-10 minutes to calm irritation and reduce redness.

-Use Anti-Redness Products: Apply a prescribed topical treatment, like metronidazole or brimonidine gel, to lower redness and swelling.
+Use Anti-Redness Products: Apply a prescribed topical treatment, like metronidazole or prescription Rhofade, to lower redness and swelling.

 Moisturize: Use a gentle, fragrance-free moisturizer to keep your skin hydrated and help repair the skin barrier.